Rozapz/Health_Insurance_Cost_Prediction/README.md

 * Age: Age of the primary beneficiary
 * Sex: Male or Female
 * BMI: Body Mass Index of the primary beneficiary
-* Children: Number of children covered by health insurance / number of dependents
+* Children: Number of children covered by health insurance/number of dependents
 * Smoker: Smoking status, either Yes or No
-* Region: The US resedential area: Northeast, Northwest, Southeast or Southwest
+* Region: The US residential area: Northeast, Northwest, Southeast, or Southwest
 * Charges: Individual medical costs billed by health insurance

 ![Image](Insurance.png)